Black maternal mortality in the United States: Access to maternal care

 The setting where a woman gives birth is another significant factor in determining the outcome of the birth.
-Specifically, non-teaching, black-serving hospitals have been found to extremely increase the rate of morbidity for black women during pregnancy.
-In the states of Pennsylvania, Missouri, and California, the journal article “Black-white disparities in maternal in-hospital mortality according to teaching and black-serving hospital status” discovered that between the years of 1995 to 2000, out of every 100,000 patients in a hospital, 11.5 black women died during pregnancy, and 4.8 white women died during pregnancy.
-The figures show that the data for maternal morbidity from a black woman to a white woman almost doubled, and they are mainly attributed to whether the hospital is teaching or non-teaching and whether it is a black serving hospital (Burris 2021).
-“Mortality rates among u.s. women of reproductive age” also found that the greatest risk for mortality during pregnancy resulted in deaths from women’s health outcomes over the course of their lifetime which can also be largely attributed to the healthcare settings that are accessible for all pregnant women (Gemmill, 2022).
-According to “Urban-rural differences in pregnancy-related deaths,” within urban-rural communities, black women had higher mortality ratios within the same age groups compared to non-hispanic Americans proving the necessity for accessible healthcare for all pregnant women regardless of their environment or setting (Merkt, 2021).
-All these contributing factors represent the varying barriers that can occur based on the setting of the patient and hospital/healthcare center during pregnancy.
+Specifically, non-teaching, Black-serving hospitals have been found to extremely increase the rate of morbidity for Black women during pregnancy.
+In the states of Pennsylvania, Missouri, and California, researchers discovered that between the years of 1995 to 2000, out of every 100,000 patients in a hospital, 11.5 Black women died during pregnancy, and 4.8 White women died during pregnancy.
+In addition, data suggests that non-teaching hospitals tend to have fewer resources, outdated equipment, and reduced access to specialized care teams, which further exacerbates the risk for Black mothers in these facilities.
+Black-serving hospitals are often underfunded, with fewer trained staff in obstetrics and maternal care, leading to higher rates of complications and mortality.
+The figures show that the data for maternal morbidity from a Black woman to a White woman almost doubled, and they are mainly attributed to whether the hospital is teaching or non-teaching and whether it is a Black serving hospital.
+Within urban-rural communities, Black women had higher mortality ratios within the same age groups compared to non-Hispanic Americans, proving the necessity for accessible healthcare for all pregnant women regardless of their environment or setting.
+The disparity in healthcare access is particularly severe in rural Black communities, where travel time to the nearest maternal healthcare facility can exceed an hour.
+The lack of nearby facilities forces many Black women to forgo timely prenatal care, increasing risks of complications.